probmods/chapters/generative-models.md

 (define (world) (addCircle emptyPlinko (marbleX) 0 marbleRadius #f))

-;run physics and find out what bin the marble fell into (define (runPlinko) (plinkoWhichBin (runPhysics 1000 world) ncol))
+;run physics and find out what bin the marble fell into ;note: run physics now returns the final world, followed by the initial world ;(so randomization is recorded)
+(define (runPlinko) (plinkoWhichBin (runPhysics 1000 world) ncol))

 (hist (repeat 100 runPlinko) "Plinko")